 Are you Fly-tipping without knowing it?

-Every year thousands of people are fly-tipping indirectly, unaware that they are doing anything wrong.
-There are over a million fly-tipping incidents in England every year, costing over £50 million a year to clear.
-Two thirds of this fly-tipping is household waste!
+There are over a million fly-tipping cases in England every year.
+This costs over £50 million a year to clear.
+Two thirds of this fly-tipping is household waste.

 If your waste is found dumped (fly-tipped) even if someone else has done it, you could be held responsible for the crime

-If you are arranging for anyone other than the Council to collect your household waste, here are some top tips:
+If anyone other than the Council collects your waste, here are some tips:

-- If you use a trader to remove your waste or a tradesperson carrying out work at your home ask to see their waste carrier registration number issued by the Environment Agency.
-You can check if they are a registered waste carrier on the Environment Agency website or by contacting 03708 506 506.
+- If you use a company to clear your waste or work on your house, ask to see their waste carrier registration number that was issued by the Environment Agency.
+You can see if they are registered on the Environment Agency website or by calling 03708 506 506.
 It is illegal for them to take your waste if they don’t have a permit.

 - Make sure you get a receipt or transfer notice from them before your waste is taken away.

-- Don’t be afraid to ask where your waste is going and request paperwork that shows where it will be disposed of.
-A legitimate waste carrier will not object to this questioning.
+- Ask where your waste is going and for paperwork that shows where the waste will be disposed.

 Are you running a business from home?

-If you are running a business from home then waste produced from the business is classed as Commercial waste and needs to be disposed of legally.
+If you run a business from home, the waste produced from the business is commercial waste and needs to be disposed of legally.

-Please see our Commercial waste pages for further information.
+Please see our Commercial waste pages for more information.